 It is called sauna bathing because it is truly cleansing.
 After a round of sauna and a dip in the lake or under a shower your skin is as clean as it’ll ever be.

-Finns grow up with sauna bathing and most do so throughout their lives, typically three to five sessions per week with each session involving two to five rounds in the sauna.
+Finns (and many Swedes and Estonians) grow up with sauna bathing and most do so throughout their lives, typically three to five sessions per week with each session involving two to five rounds in the sauna.
 It’s not surprising then that there are 3 million saunas for 5 million people in Finland.
 Finns say that sauna is a place for physical and mental cleansing, a place to relax, meditate and socialize.

 Sauna has traditionally also been quite popular throughout northern Minnesota, Michigan and Maine thanks to Scandinavian immigrants.
 It began to somewhat die out in the mid 20th century but has seen a revival since the 1990’s.